rancher/fleet-docs/docs/oci-storage.md

   agentPassword: <base64-encoded-password>
 ```
 :::note
-If your user is not defined in the spec of the Repo.Then Fleet tries to use default credentials.
+Only the reference field is required.
+All other fields are optional.
 :::

+If no username or password is specified, Fleet accesses the registry without authentication.
 You should follow these best practices:

 * Use read-only `agentUsername` and `agentPassword` credentials for agents to enhance security.
   * However, if you don’t set these credentials, the agent uses user credentials with read/write permissions.